dougpenny/PyPowerSchool/README.md

 client = powerschool.Client('https://example.powerschool.com', 'client-id', 'client-secret')
 ```

-Once you have a client, you can start making asychronous calls to the API.
+Once you have a client, you can start making asynchronous calls to the API.
 ```python
 # returns list of all schools in the current district
 all_schools = await client.schools_in_district()